+How was your adoption experience with PAWS?
 It was very positive.
 I was a little worried because I never had a cat, but I clearly did my homework before I got there so I think the gentleman that helped me with the adoption was pretty happy about that and knew I wasn't making a rash decision.

+How was your journey home and settling in together?
 The whole drive home after the adoption she was meowing up a storm, but once I let her out of her carrier she went straight into exploring the whole house.
 After she finished she just relaxed and hung out with me the rest of the day...and it's been that way ever since!

 I think I was more stressed out than she was when I first brought her home.
 I’d been talking about getting a cat for months, and when I finally did I couldn't believe she was there!
 I was just in awe of her and she wrapped me around her little paw in no time.

 We bonded very quickly.
 She honestly behaved as if she's known me since kittenhood.
 She didn't hide under the bed or have any behavior issues due to a new environment.
 She settled in beautifully.

 Any funny moments in your life together so far?
 There was a bit of kitty drama going on a couple months back.
 A neighborhood cat kept coming around our apartment looking up at our windows at night and Scout would lose her mind whenever she saw it.
 It was like Romeo and Juliet except Juliet wasn't interested and threw a temper tantrum whenever Romeo stopped by.
 Eventually Romeo got tired of rejection and had his revenge by peeing on Juliet's welcome mat.
 True story.

 How has Scout changed your life?
 I've actually noticed I'm less stressed out and a lot happier.
 She's been a wonderful companion and whenever I'm in a bad mood, I just need to look at her and I can't help but smile.